 Failure to change these carbon-block filters allows contaminants to saturate the filter, forcing the filter to leak contaminants into the processed water.
 In a nutshell, after the life of the filter has expired, the water you are drinking may be even more contaminated by bacteria and impurities than what you were filtering out in the first place or bypassing all together!

-Remember, your ice is also affected.
+And remember, refrigerator ice is also affected by your water filter.
 It comes from the same source.
 So, if your ice becomes smelly, cloudy, or has little floaties, it is time to change that filter!

 Dryer Vent Safety and Maintenance